neon64/dotfiles/.config/README.md

 Here's a list in no particular order of the apps I use.

 **Window Manager**
- - i3-gaps, for when I want to look cool and transparent
+ - sway, as my daily driver when I'm on Linux
+        - `waybar` as the bar, with icons from `otf-font-awesome`.
+        - `rofi` - as of sway 1.0 it works really nicely (except perhaps window switching)
+ - i3-gaps, my legacy setup (not guaranteed to work anymore, but still part of dotfiles)
         - [polybar](https://github.com/jaagr/polybar)
         - [rofi](https://github.com/DaveDavenport/rofi)
- - sway, as my daily driver
-        - `polybar` doesn't seem to support Wayland at the moment, so I'm using `swaybar` and `i3blocks`
-        - `rofi` (sometimes it misses keyboard events)
-        - However, on my machine it feels laggier than X+i3.
-Hopefully the [wlroots](https://github.com/swaywm/wlroots) project will fix it.
- - Gnome is installed, but there just in case and I never really use it
+ - On my old machine I had Gnome installed, just in case.
+There's nothing in my dotfiles really specific to Gnome though.

 **Terminal**
- - [Alacritty](https://github.com/jwilm/alacritty/), a fast terminal emulator written in Rust, is unfortunately not yet my daily driver because it lacks scrollback
+ - [Alacritty](https://github.com/jwilm/alacritty/), a fast terminal emulator written in Rust.
+   - Now has scrollback, and has become my daily driver
+   - Unfortunately it's performance inside a virtual machine seems somewhat lacklustre
  - Gnome Terminal

 **Shell**